longhorn/website/content/docs/1.1.0/best-practices.md

 ## StorageClass

 We don't recommend modifying the default StorageClass named `longhorn`, since the change of parameters might cause issues during an upgrade later.
 If you want to change the parameters set in the StorageClass, you can create a new StorageClass by referring to the [StorageClass examples](../references/examples/#storageclass).

+## Scheduling Settings

+### Replica Node Level Soft Anti-Affinity
+> Recommend: `false`

+This setting should be set to `false` in production environment to ensure the best availability of the volume.
+Otherwise, one node down event may bring down more than one replicas of a volume.

+### Allow Volume Creation with Degraded Availability
+> Recommend: `false`

+This setting should be set to `false` in production environment to ensure every volume have the best availability when created.
+Because with the setting set to `true`, the volume creation won't error out even there is only enough room to schedule one replica.
+So there is a risk that the cluster is running out of the spaces but the user won't be made aware immediately.